Skip to Content

 Prisma ORM

-Complete NestJS Boilerplate uses Prisma v6.19.x as the primary database toolkit.
+Complete NestJS Boilerplate uses [Prisma][ref-prisma] v6.19.x as the primary database toolkit.
 Prisma is not just an ORM - it’s a complete database toolkit that provides the foundation for implementing clean architecture patterns.

 Why Prisma for Repository Design Pattern?